Student associations

 Credit Recognition

-If you participate in associations representing the UOC, you can request an evaluation of your previous studies to receive credit recognition.
-More information Procedures / Prior studies assessment.
+If you participate in associations representing the UOC, you can request an evaluation of your previous studies and activities to receive credit recognition.
+More information Procedures / Previous studies assessment / University activities (RECAAU).